SolutionGuidance/psm/INSTALL.md

    and [https://localhost:8443/](https://localhost:8443/) for the app(s) it
    hosts - currently none.

+   At this point, please make sure that Wildfly starts and runs with no errors.
+Warnings are ok at this stage, but any errors in the console output in the terminal (usually displayed in red text) will prevent successful completion of the install process.

+   If you see errors, one thing to check is that you do not have any other processes running on the ports Wildfly needs.
+With Wildfly shut down, make sure nothing is listening on ports 8080, 8443, and 9990.
+You can see what ports are open with `nmap localhost` or `nmap {ip address of wildfly server}`.

 1. Leave WildFly running as you continue the install process.

 ## Configure services